 We talked about the education gap that appears between technological advancements and the skills and competencies of the employees.
 We referred to the work-based learning model and how it can help employees feel like a strong and important part of the company.
 Something that will motivate them to work harder and aim to improve themselves thus improving the company.

 So now, it is time to analyze the main reason why a lot of business owners are not promoting the work-based learning model within their business.
 There are two key factors in this particular case.

 The first one is what most business executives call “wasted time”.
 In many different cases, employers are not able to understand how devoting time to doing something other than work can be beneficial for their business.

-There are tasks that need to be completed.
-There are deadlines that need to be met.
+Some tasks need to be completed.
+Some deadlines need to be met.
 The company is using technological advancements to make these processes even faster.
 If the employees take time out of their work to “study” basically, how will that help the company?